overture-stack/lyric/packages/data-provider/README.md

 ### Auth Custom Handler

-The **authentication custom handler** is a customized function that can be used to verify and manage user authentication within the application.
-It is used by the auth middleware to process incoming requests.
+The **authentication custom handler** is a customizable function that can be used to verify user authentication and grant write permissions to organizations.
+It is used by the auth middleware to process incoming requests before any operation is executed.

 The handler receives an argument of type `Request` and returns a `UserSessionResult` response type, which provides information about the user's session or any errors encountered during the process.